Frequently asked questions

 Future Map is London’s premiere annual exhibition of the best emerging talent from the current graduating year at London’s creative powerhouse, University of the Arts London.
 This year, we are proud to present a diverse selection of artists and designers who we feel represent the best of the current trends in their respective disciplines.

-Now in its 15th year, Future Map has steadily built a reputation amongst industry insiders for showcasing a comprehensive overview of the next generation of artists and designers who will define our visual landscape.
-Future Map boasts a roster of previous participants including; Christine Aerfeldt, Laura Buckley, Nick Hornby, Zoe Mendelson, Robert Rush, Raqib Shaw, and Naglaa Walker.
+Now in its 16th year, Future Map has steadily built a reputation amongst industry insiders for showcasing a comprehensive overview of the next generation of artists and designers who will define our visual landscape.
+Future Map boasts a roster of previous participants including; Christine Aerfeldt, Haroon Mirza, Laura Buckley, Nick Hornby, Suki Chan, Robert Rush, Raqib Shaw, and Naglaa Walker.

 How can I show my work in Future Map?